 In terms of operation principles, high speed can allow for faster delivery of services, therefore saving costs.

-For example, no matter how cheap or fast a pizza is made by a takeaway company, if the customer can't depend on it to be delivered on time or to the correct address, then they will go elsewhere.
+No matter how cheap or fast a pizza is made by a takeaway company, if the customer can't depend on it to be delivered on time or to the correct address, then they will go elsewhere.

 In terms of operation principles, dependability is important in providing the reliable delivery of service and products.